stevekinney/tailwind-workshop/src/content/layer-directive.md

 5. **Nesting**: `@layer framework { @layer layout { } }`

 This feature enables more straightforward CSS organization, better control over specificity, and ease of maintaining large codebases.

+If you want, you can read a bit more about Tailwind's layers [here](./tailwind-layers.md).